What You Need to Know to Make Your First Camping Trip Epic

 Every experienced camper has been exactly where you are.
 Figuring out what to do next, where to start, where to go, what do I bring.
 And every experienced camper has their horror story that goes along with their first trip.
 Mine is no different.
 Our first family camping trip was with our boy scout pack.
 We forgot to pack lanterns, we didn’t know how to put up our tent, and we misjudged how cold the spring night could actually be once you go to bed; We survived!

-Let’s be real, you can’t be prepared for every mishap or oops that could happen in camp.
+Let’s be real, you can’t be ready for every mishap or oops that could happen in camp.
 Even a boy scout learns to improvise.
-(I should know, I have a Life Scout) Being as prepared as possible will ensure that you have a great, relaxing, unwinding time.
+(I should know, I have a Life Scout) Being as prepared as possible will make sure that you have a great, relaxing, unwinding time.

 Start with your sleeping arrangements.
-If your just dipping the toes in, many state parks have a first time campers program.
+If you’re just dipping the toes in, many state parks have a first-time campers program.
 All the gear comes from REI and Coleman and the rangers are there to help ya set up and answer any questions; they even give you an emergency number if you have problems after hours.
-Check with you local state park for more information.
+Check with your local state park for more information.

-If your ready to jump in, it’s time to buy a tent.
+If you’re ready to jump in, it’s time to buy a tent.
 As with any investment do your research.
-Ask the questions, how many people, how many seasons, ease to put together.
+Ask the questions, how many people, how many seasons, easy to put together.
 Go to REI or Cabelas and talk with a specialist.
 This is an investment that should last many seasons.
-The last thing you want is to spring a leak during a rain storm.
+The last thing you want is to spring a leak during a rainstorm.

-Let’s recap…..Tent-check, sleeping arrangement-check, food-check.
+Let’s recap…..Tent-check, sleeping arrangement-check.
 One last must have for camping is a lantern.
 We learned the hard way, on our first camping trip, that we can’t see in the dark.
 Trying to change your clothes in a dark tent will dismay even the most experienced of campers.
-A battery powered lantern will be your biggest asset.
+A battery-powered lantern will be your biggest asset.
 A headlamp is a great alternative to a lantern.
 Lightweight and easy to pack they’re a must have especially if you have to make a trip to the bathhouse in the middle of the night.